 Meat that has been wet-aged will have a brighter colour than dry-aged meat.
 It will be a lot wetter than the dry-aged equivalent cut and fans say that it doesn’t grill or barbecue properly.
 They say that it steams in its own juice and is missing that charred, BBQ beef flavour.
 Most of the beef on supermarket shelves has been wet-aged because it is cheaper and more convenient to store that way.

 Low fat has become a mantra, and farmers try to have their cattle with little fat for presentation at meat factories.
 The factories penalise farmers for high fat scores because they say, the consumer wants lean meat.
 This meat will dry out more easily during cooking.
 This also has an impact on the flavour of beef – lean means less flavour.

 Look for beef with a covering of fat and you can be sure it will taste better than the “lean” version.
 You don’t have to eat the fat, but you should cook with it on the meat.

 Fat through the muscle is called “marbling” and is much prized among aficionados.
-This fat marbling melts during cooking and gives a much more juicy beefy flavour to the meat.
+This fat marbling melts during cooking and gives a much juicier beefy flavour to the meat.

 On a whole carcase, fatter beef will keep longer than very lean beef because the fat is a protective covering.

-The meat you see in packs in the supermarket is wrapped in a permeable film that lets air through to keep the meat a bright red colour.
+The meat cuts you see in packs in the supermarket are wrapped in a permeable film that lets air through to keep the meat a bright red colour.